 - The principle of economy concerns minimising the costs of resources.
-The resources used by the project partners for its activities should be made available in due time, in appropriate quantity and quality, and at the best price. - The budget allocated to staff and external expertise is in line with the project content and the costs are realistic. - Sufficient and reasonable resources are planned to ensure project implementation. - The principle of efficiency concerns getting the most from the available resources.
-It is concerned with the relationship between resources employed and outputs delivered in terms of quantity, quality and timing. - The need for engaging external expertise is justified and the costs seem realistic. - Financial allocation per cost category is in line with the work plan. - If applicable, the distribution of the budget per period is in line with the work plan. - The application of simplified cost options (SCOs) is appropriate and in line with the programme rules. - The principle of effectiveness concerns meeting the objectives and achieving the intended results. - The available information in the budget is transparent and sufficient.
+The resources used by the project partners for its activities should be made available in due time, in appropriate quantity and quality, and at the best price. - The budget allocated to staff and external expertise is in line with the project content and the costs are realistic. - \circ Sufficient and reasonable resources are planned to ensure project implementation. - The principle of efficiency concerns getting the most from the available resources.
+It is concerned with the relationship between resources employed and outputs delivered in terms of quantity, quality and timing. - \circ $\,$ The need for engaging external expertise is justified and the costs seem realistic. - Financial allocation per cost category is in line with the work plan. - $\circ\;$ If applicable, the distribution of the budget per period is in line with the work plan. - The application of simplified cost options (SCOs) is appropriate and in line with the programme rules.

+- The principle of effectiveness concerns meeting the objectives and achieving the intended results. - The available information in the budget is transparent and sufficient.
 On that basis, the project budget appears proportionate to the proposed work plan, project outputs and project's contribution to programme indicators aimed for. - Sufficient and reasonable resources are planned for investments and equipment purchases (if applicable) and their costs are realistic.

-2.2.3.
-Eligibility of expenditure
+4.1 Eligibility of expenditure

-The detailed budget of the application should always be prepared on the basis of the activities needed to meet the projects' objectives and the resources required to carry out these activities within the time allowed.
+The detailed budget of the application should always be prepared on the basis of the activities needed to meet the projects' objective and the resources required to carry out these activities within the time allowed.

-Specific details regarding eligible expenditure and non-eligible expenditure are available in Annex F List of eligible expenditure.
+!
+Specific details regarding eligible expenditure and non-eligible expenditure are available in Annex G - List of eligible expenditure for the 2nd Call for proposals dedicated to regular projects.